-- Your file columns should line up with your report columns.
-Since your naming convention may be a match, the tool will automatically match which columns of data you are importing into the matching column of the Summary Assessment.
+- File columns should line up with your assessment columns.
+The tool will automatically match which columns of data you are importing into the matching column of the Summary Assessment.

-- If necessary or a match isn't found, you may select a different column if you want to change the order/association.
-Note that you must designate one of your file columns as the Student ID column.
+- If necessary or a match isn't found, select a different column if you want to change the order/association.

 If you also see the above message, revisit the Determine Columns step, as you might have accidentally created a Student ID column or you might have selected a wrong column format.